jeremysalwen/PrinTuna/README.md

 ![](doc/perobject_settings.png)

 In the window that opens, check all of the settings you wish to tune.
+Be careful not to try tuning multiple settings at the same time where one is computed based on the other, e.g. "Wall Line Count" and "Wall Thickness".

 Note that this means that any setting which cannot be controlled per-model (such as temperature and retraction) **cannot be tuned by PrinTuna**.
 If this makes you sad, complain on [this Cura issue](https://github.com/Ultimaker/Cura/issues/3193).